coriolisinstruments/EurorackModules/1U_LPG/README.md

 By no means a build guide; just a suggested order to make building easier.

-1. Start soldering with the standing resistors on the back (R_VAC,R_LED).
+1. Start soldering with the resistors on the back (R_VAC,R_LED).
-2. Solder the cap on the back (C).
+2. Solder the caps on the back (C1,C2).
-3. Solder the standing resistor on the front (R_OUT).
-4. Solder your Vactrol in place.
-5. Place the jacks, LED and pot on the front, but do not solder them.
+3. Place the jacks, LED and pot on the front, but do not solder them.
-6. Fit the panel onto the jacks and use the jack lugs to secure it.
+4. Fit the panel onto the jacks and use the jack lugs to secure it.
    (optional) if you have flat top LEDs, use a piece of masking tape on the front to make the front LED sit flush.
-7. Flip the whole thing over and solder the jacks, pot and LED.
+5. Flip the whole thing over and solder the jacks, pot and LED.
+6. Solder your Vactrol in place.
+If you can't properly reach the legs, remove the panel and after soldering put it back on.
-8. DONE!
+7. DONE!

 ## Vactrols and calibration